 Don’t waste beautiful fabrics, don’t waste your time and your energy when you are trying a new bra style or a new bra pattern.
 Work on the fit first, then the quality!

 And when you have the fit, invest in making your bra look outstanding from either side.
-And you can dress the mannequin with the bra turned inside out as if it’s the right side.
-If it wasn’t for the hook and eye, I could have fooled you this is another bra 🙂
+And you can dress the mannequin in the bra turned inside out as if it’s the right side.
+If it wasn’t for the hook and eye, I could have fooled you this is another bra

 But this is why I wanted to create separate posts for each style, starting with the first one.
 To show you all the neat techniques this bra teaches you – again – when you have perfected your fit.
 So you can sew your own professional looking on any side bra.
 Just like pictured on the cover.